szczyglis-dev/extended-dump-bundle/README.md

 ![sys_user](https://user-images.githubusercontent.com/61396542/166001242-ada036df-2883-4220-86a1-1055f5bb0db8.png)

 ### Server component
-Useful information about the server is displayed in this section, such as the PHP version, the versions of the loaded modules, and the contents of the $_ENV and $_SERVER variables:
+Useful information about the server is displayed in this section, such as the PHP version, the versions of the loaded modules, and the contents of $_ENV and $_SERVER:

 ![sys_server](https://user-images.githubusercontent.com/61396542/166000868-720e2e12-78ce-41cd-865f-3de887f8e74c.png)